brz1409/VanillaNeRF/README.md

 - `--num_rays` – how many rays to sample from each image.
 - `--save_every` – how often (in epochs) to write a checkpoint.

 During training the script prints the MSE loss for each batch.
-Logs are also written for TensorBoard under `--log_dir`.
+Logs are also written for TensorBoard under `--log_dir` including PSNR and learning rate.
 Start TensorBoard with:

 ```bash
 tensorboard --logdir runs
 ```

-The dashboard shows the training loss and a rendered example image for each epoch.
+The dashboard shows the training loss, PSNR, learning rate curves and a rendered example image for each epoch.
 TensorBoard prints a URL (typically `http://localhost:6006`).
 Open it in a browser to monitor progress.

 Checkpoints are saved every `--save_every` epochs as `model_0000.pt`, `model_0010.pt`, ... in the output directory.